homiak/transaction-service/README.md

 Transaction service requires running Cassandra server.

 #### Configuring Transaction Service
-If you already have a cassandra server setup somewhere you can point Transactions Service to is by providing a suitable `application.yml` during startup.
+If you already have a Cassandra server setup somewhere you can point Transactions Service to is by providing a suitable `application.yml` during startup.

 #### Example application YAML
-To override defaults you can create application.yml file with the following content
+To override defaults you can create `application.yml` file with the following content
 ```
 spring: